Bocchio01/Website_Bocchio/content/en/article/2021/gorlu-the-printer.md

 Having decided to create something more than a simple [CNC plotter](https://en.wikipedia.org/wiki/Numerical_control), I thought about the functions I wanted to integrate:

-- **Printing of digital images (any format)** obviously simplifying them first and then analysing them in search of what could be defined as the _main lines_ of the image;
+- **Printing of digital images (any format)** obviously simplifying them first and then analyzing them in search of what could be defined as the _main lines_ of the image;
-- The possibility of printing in real time any line drawn freehand on the PC. **Use the plotter as a real robotic arm synchronised with your hand**;
+- The possibility of printing in real time any line drawn freehand on the PC. **Use the plotter as a real robotic arm synchronized with your hand**;
 - And finally, even if added while "work is in progress", the function of **printing a real text** with the possibility of choosing font, size, alignment, etc...

 Having defined the main objectives, I started by writing the code.

 ## Setting up the code

-Since up to that moment I only knew C, except for a few web languages, I decided to learn Python's syntax so that I could take advantage of the multitude of libraries that I knew were available online.
+Since up to that moment I only knew C and a few web languages, I decided to learn Python's syntax so that I could take advantage of the multitude of libraries that I knew were available online.

-**The code is based on Python for the analysis, elaboration and the graphical interface, and on C++ for the Arduino program.**
+**The code is based on Python for the analysis, elaboration, and the graphical interface, and on C++ for the Arduino program.**

 <CMedia s="/v1637023033/Articoli/Gorlu%20la%20stampante/Logo_py_c.png" c="Python and C++ logos"></CMedia>